The sections below cover FAQs for the process of applying and paying for a permit to park at our four main hospital sites.

 How do I know if my application has gone through?

-PermitSmarti will contact you via email to advise whether or not you have been successful in getting a permit.
+PermitSmarti will contact you via email to acknowledge receipt of your application and to advise whether or not you have been successful in getting a permit.
 Logging back into your PermitSmarti account will also show where your application is up to.
+Please not that at some locations where permit applications are more than capacity available, your application may be awaiting review or on a waiting list for some time.

 My employer is not listed as an option in account set up – what should I do?

 Double check the list of available employers carefully.
-You would usually choose the organisation paying your salary but if you’re working in the NCA, you’ll need to select the Care Organisation or hospital site you spend most of your work time at.
-If you’re employed by an NHS organisation that isn’t listed, choose ‘other NHS organisations’.
-If you don’t work for an NHS organisation, select ‘Public organisations’.
-The employer you select will influence the permit type you’re able to apply for.
+You would usually choose the organisation paying your salary but if you are working in the NCA, you will need to select the Care Organisation or hospital site you spend most of your work time at.
+If you are employed by an NHS organisation that isn’t listed, choose ‘other NHS organisations’.
+If you do not work for an NHS organisation, select ‘Public organisations’.
+The employer you select will influence the permit type you are able to apply for.

 How can I be sure my documents have been accepted or they have been uploaded successfully?

-PermitSmarti will email you with advice on what to do if your documents haven’t uploaded correctly.
-Logging back into your PermitSmarti account will also show where your application is up to.
+PermitSmarti will email you with advice on what to do if your documents have not uploaded correctly.
+Logging back into your PermitSmarti account will also show where your application is up to and if documents have uploaded.

 I’ve applied for a parking permit, but my application has not progressed and is awaiting manager verification.
 What should I do?

-All car parking applications will require line manager approval to ensure the details submitted are correct.
+All car parking applications may require line manager approval to ensure the details submitted are correct.
 This can be provided prior to or as part of the application.
-Otherwise, managers will be required to reply to an email sent by the PermitSmarti processing team to confirm details.
+Otherwise, managers may be required to reply to an email sent by the PermitSmarti processing team to confirm details.
 Delays with line manager approval may result in delays processing applications.

 If I have problems, issues or concerns when setting up my account or making a permit application who can help?